banzaicloud/one-eye-docs/docs/quickstart/_index.md

     The [One Eye UI](/docs/one-eye/configuration-overview/) opens in your browser.
     ![One Eye Dashboard](/docs/one-eye/configure-logging-infrastructure/configuration-overview/overview-nocallouts.png)

-## Configure a peer cluster {#multicluster}
+## Multicluster metrics {#multicluster}

-To use One Eye in a multicluster environment, follow the [Multicluster quickstart guide](/docs/one-eye/quickstart/multicluster/).
+To use One Eye to collect metrics in a multicluster environment, follow the [Multicluster quickstart guide](/docs/one-eye/quickstart/multicluster/) to configure a peer cluster.